San Diego Child Support Lawyers Fighting for You & Your Children

 After the petition has been filed, the court may schedule a hearing to determine if the non-paying parent is withholding payments and knowingly refusing to pay.
 If that is determined to be true, the judge can issue one or more penalties, as explained above.
 Any income earned by that parent may be ordered to be used for child support.
 Even when a child turns 18 and child support payments end, any past-due child support debt does not go away until it is paid in full.

 If you need help enforcing a child support order or are struggling to make support payments on time, reach out to a family law attorney at Khosroabadi & Hill as soon as possible.
 We can help you understand your options and protect your interests.
-Call our San Diego office at 858-240-2093 and request to schedule an initial consultation to discuss your case and see how we can help you.
+Call our law office at 858-240-2093 and request to schedule an initial consultation to discuss your case and see how we can help you.
+With offices in San Diego and Temecula, we are ready to serve the residents of San Diego and Riverside Counties.